redacted/XKCD-password-generator/README.rst

 - German (eff_large_de_sample.wordlist): based on `this public domain dictionary <https://sourceforge.net/projects/germandict/>`_.
 Converted to UTF-8 and randomly sampled to reduce file size.
 - Norwegian: a modified version of `Norsk Ordbank in Norwegian Bokmål 2005 <https://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-5&lang=en>`_, 2018-06-28 update, which is released under the `CC-BY 4.0 license <https://creativecommons.org/licenses/by/4.0/>`_.
 Regex has been used to alter the list for cleanup and removal of words with impractical characters.
 The resulting list contains ~137k words.
 - French: One cleaned version of `this list <https://packetstormsecurity.com/files/download/32007/french.gz>`_ (public domain), and one filtered to remove potentially offensive words.
-- Portuguese: Converted variant of the LibreOffice / Firefox poturguese dictionary (from `this link <https://raw.githubusercontent.com/titoBouzout/Dictionaries/master/Portuguese%20(European).dic>`_.
+- Portuguese: Converted variant of the LibreOffice / Firefox Portuguese dictionary (from `this link <https://raw.githubusercontent.com/titoBouzout/Dictionaries/master/Portuguese%20(European).dic>`_.
 GPL and BSD licenced.
+- Swedish: a modified version of `Martin Lindhe's Swedish word list <https://github.com/martinlindhe/wordlist_swedish>` (MIT license).
+Modifications also released under MIT license.

 Additional language word lists are always welcome!